 - zinc alloy

 Other welding methods that are used include GMAW (gas metal arc welding or Mig).

-The process tarts by selecting a joint design for the base metals (tee, lap, edge, corner or butt).
+The process starts by selecting a joint design for the base metals (tee, lap, edge, corner or butt).

 Among the welding metals, copper is popular due to its electrical conductivity, heat conductivity, corrosion resistance, appearance and wear resistance.